casprwang/blog/src/pages/about/index.md

 * ~~PostCSS, SCSS~~
 * Netlify-CMS

-I started building this site back in June 2017, when Gatsby was in the alpha versions of 1.0, and Netlify-CMS was on the road to version 1.
-They were pretty buggy, but I still gave them a shot.

 Although I experienced with React and Webpack before, It was a tough new experience to work with the alpha version to me.
 I was frequently asking, reporting and fixing the problem as long as I can those days, yet still, failed uncountable times, sometimes couldn't figure how to make things work for days.
 But thanks to the community from both React and Gatsby, I was able to make my site work in my preferred way before the Beta version was released.
 It took over three weeks which is way more than I thought at the beginning, but it was a valuable learning experience, and I am happy with both my site and my contribution to the communities.